mia-platform/documentation/docs/runtime_suite/crud-service.md

 > Attention: if you want to update a Resource, send only the modified properties to the body to not overwrite
 > properties modified by others.

-#### Patching array items
+#### Patching array documents

-  - Support for patching array items.
-The `$set` command works properly on both primitive and `RawObject` item types, by using `array.$.replace` and `array.$.merge` as keys in the `$set` command object.
+  - Support for patching array documents.
+The `$set` command works properly on both primitive and `RawObject` document types, by using `array.$.replace` and `array.$.merge` as keys in the `$set` command object.
   This feature involves the following CRUD operations:
     - Patch by ID
     - Patch many
     - Patch bulk
-  - `array.$.replace` Replace entirely the query-matching array item with the content passed as value.
+  - `array.$.replace` Replace entirely the query-matching array document with the content passed as value.
-  - `array.$.merge`   Edits only the specified fields of the query-matching array item with the content passed as value.
+  - `array.$.merge`   Edits only the specified fields of the query-matching array document with the content passed as value.

 See below for some sample cURLs for **/PATCH** */books-endpoint/{:id}*   where ```_q={"attachments.name": "John Doe", _st: "PUBLIC"}```